roosta/oozz/README.md

 I use [PabloDraw](http://picoe.ca/products/pablodraw/) to draw the ANSI art, and save the files in .ans format that uses [CP437](https://en.wikipedia.org/wiki/Code_page_437) encoding.
-The makefile does the conversion to latin1 as well as a search and replace that sets the bold flag for all the letters.
+The makefile does the conversion to latin1 as well as a search and replace that sets default foreground for all the letters.